Dallas Cowboys: Jimmy Johnson years (1989–1993)

 Jones immediately fired Tom Landry, the only head coach in franchise history, replacing him with University of Miami head coach Jimmy Johnson, who was also Jones' teammate at the University of Arkansas as a fellow defensive lineman.
 The hiring of Johnson also reunited Johnson with second-year wide receiver Michael Irvin, who had played collegiately at Miami.
 With the first pick in the draft, the Cowboys selected UCLA quarterback Troy Aikman.
 Later that same year, they would trade veteran running back Herschel Walker to the Minnesota Vikings for five veteran players and eight draft choices.
 Although the Cowboys finished the 1989 season with a 1–15 record, their worst in almost 30 years, "The Trade" later allowed Dallas to draft a number of impact players to rebuild the team.

 Johnson quickly returned the Cowboys to the NFL's elite.
 Skillful drafts added fullback Daryl Johnston and center Mark Stepnoski in 1989, running back Emmitt Smith in 1990, defensive tackle Russell Maryland and offensive tackle Erik Williams in 1991, and safety Darren Woodson in 1992.
-The young talent joined holdovers from the Landry era such as wide receiver Michael Irvin, guard Nate Newton, linebacker Ken Norton Jr., and offensive lineman Mark Tuinei, defensive lineman Jim Jeffcoat, and veteran pickups such as tight end Jay Novacek and defensive end Charles Haley.
+The young talent joined holdovers from the Landry era such as wide receiver Michael Irvin, guard Nate Newton, middle linebacker Ken Norton Jr., and offensive tackle Mark Tuinei, defensive tackle Jim Jeffcoat, and veteran pickups such as tight end Jay Novacek and defensive end Charles Haley.

 Things started to look up for the franchise in 1990.
 On Week 1 Dallas won their first home game since September 1988 when they defeated the San Diego Chargers 17–14.
 They went 2–7 in their next 9 games but won 4 of their last 6 games to finish the season with a 4th place 7–9 record.

 Coming into 1991 the Cowboys replaced offensive coordinator Dave Shula with Norv Turner; the Cowboys raced to a 6–5 start, then defeated the previously unbeaten Redskins despite injury to Troy Aikman.
 Backup Steve Beuerlein took over and the Cowboys finished 11–5.
 In the Wild Card round they defeated the Bears 17–13 for the Cowboys' first playoff win since 1982.
 In the Divisional round their season ended in a 38–6 playoff rout by the Lions.